Russ Harvey Consulting - Computer and Internet Services

 When high-speed Internet emerged, I linked people directly to the online “update” page rather than updating their off-line copy.

 At that time, the shortcomings of a site with unorganized resources soon became apparent.
+While clients had a directory via the Start Page, it wasn't public.

 The Resources Index Arrives